eduardorvd/Airbnb-Rio/README.md

 ## File Descriptions <a name="files"></a>

 There is a notebook named 'Airbnb Rio.ipynb' available in this github that answers the proposed questions mentioned above.
-The dataset used in the notebook is also available with the name 'listings.csv'.
+The dataset used in the notebook is also available with the name 'listings.zip'.

 ## Results<a name="results"></a>